vinlab/velocity-docs/README.md

 3. Examines the local folder to identify the build system used (Maven/NPM/etc).
 4. Based on the build system, Velocity will automatically package up required files and upload them to the Veracode Platform.
 5. When all files are uploaded, it will initiate a prescan.
+6. Once all prescans have completed, run Velocity in report mode to generate a CSV showing project scan sizing.

 At the moment full scans are not automatically initiated, but this can be done manually from the Platform.

 ## Supported OS/Architectures